 SO WHAT DOES IT COST?

-For example, if your apiary is 30 miles from our store, we would charge $125 for the first hour and $1.20 for each additional mile beyond 20.
+For example, if your apiary is 30 miles from our store, we would charge $125 for the first hour and $2 for each additional mile beyond 20.
 If we spent another 30 minutes with you and your bees, it would be only an additional 37.50.
+We don't charge mileage for the return trip.

 Our hourly consulting rate for virtual video chats and time on site is $75 per hour for the first hour and then 15-minute increments at $18.75 after that.
 We calculate our time from the point we start talking bees to when we stop.

 If you would like to book a time with us, please purchase the applicable consult and we will be in contact with you.

 We enjoy teaching and want you to be successful as a beekeeper and our mentoring service gives you the opportunity to work with an experienced beekeeper with your bees